-Earlier in the day I had bought another technical book "ImageMagick Tricks: Web Image Effects from the Command line and PHP" by Sohail Salehi4.
-While waiting for the presentation to begin, I crossed paths with Casey Reas at the back of the room.
+In 2007 I attended a book launch of the Processing Handbook.
+Earlier in the day, I had bought another technical book "ImageMagick Tricks: Web Image Effects from the Command line and PHP" by Sohail Salehi.
+While waiting for the presentation to begin, I met Casey Reas at the back of the room.
 He was curious about the book I had with me and looked briefly at it.
 He had never heard of ImageMagick.